-People need to understand political systems to see where they fit in, and to know how to be involved.
+Education: People need to understand political systems to see where they fit in and to know how to be involved.
 This starts at school.
-A lot of people said they didn't know what the Parliament does for them, or that our language is intimidating.
+A lot of people said that they didn't know what the Parliament does for them, and a lot of people said that our language is intimidating.
 Politicians and Parliament staff need to learn more about the types of people they are engaging with.

-Trust

-A lot of people have lost trust in politics and politicians because they don't feel heard or represented.
+Trust: A lot of people have lost trust in politics and politicians because they don't feel heard or represented.
 The media plays a part, but some people have engaged with us and not seen their voice have an impact on policy, so they have lost trust.